Moving Your Toddler from Crib to Bed

 When to consider a bed

-Your child will get too big for his or her crib.
-Most toddlers move to a bed by age 2.
-Here are some signs that he or she is ready for a bed:
+Toddlers will get too big for their crib.
+Most move to a bed by age 2.
+Here are some signs that they are ready for a bed:

-You have the crib mattress at its lowest setting and the height of the top rail is less than three-quarters of your child’s height.
+The crib mattress is at its lowest setting and the height of the top rail is less than three-quarters of the child’s height.

-Your child is able to pull himself or herself up and over the crib rail.
+They are able to pull themselves up and over the crib rail.

-Your child is able to put his or her leg on or over the top rail, even if your child hasn’t yet climbed over.
+They can put their leg on or over the top rail, even if they haven’t yet climbed over.

-Here are some tips to keep your child safe:
+Here are some tips to keep your toddlers safe:

 Don’t give your child a pillow before age 2.
 After age 2, start with a small, firm pillow.